dqops/dqo/docs/examples/data-accuracy/integrity-check-between-columns-in-different-tables.md

 | **12**          | FL                        | Florida              | 294478       |

-## Running the checks in the example and evaluating the results using the user interface
+## Run the example using the user interface

-A detailed explanation of [how to run the example is described here](../index.md#running-the-use-cases).
+A detailed explanation of [how to start DQOps platform and run the example is described here](../index.md#running-the-use-cases).

+### **Navigate to a list of checks**

-To execute the check prepared in the example using the [user interface](../../dqo-concepts/user-interface-overview.md):
+To navigate to a list of checks prepared in the example using the [user interface](../../dqo-concepts/user-interface-overview.md):

 ![Navigating to a list of checks](https://dqops.com/docs/images/examples/navigating-to-the-list-of-daily-foreign-key-match-percent-checks1.png)